abadari3/abadari3.github.io/about.md

+---
+layout: page
-# About
+title: About

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+---

+This is an example page!

+It's very similar to a `post` layout, with the only difference that the publish date is not shown!